AhmedBHameed/coffee-test/README.md

 - Since i'm new to PWA, I did a basic programming part related.
 Hope that it will work on your side as it worked on mine.
 PWA is a big topic and i believe there are many parts in the code can be handel in a better way.

 - Regarding to the game itself, I would do some refactoring parts for the components.
 But since the test did not say about performance, i just make it work and functional.
   What i mean by performance is that the timer for example is applied for all cups which is using render for each cup component.
-As a feature step fo the app i can move up the timer to the parent component and handel it with events when needed.
+As a feature step for the app i can move up the timer to the parent component and handel it with events when needed.

-- If you see some difference in `package.json` that comes from trying and error using parcel bundler to see where the problem of the error code mentioned up comes from.
+- If you see some difference in `package.json` that comes from try and error using parcel bundler to see where the problem of the error code mentioned up comes from.
 A point of prove about it - you can check other branch `app/webpack` as webpack applied on the application for better bundling options and structure but it is not complete.